Tom Chorske: Personal life

 Chorske played quarterback for Minneapolis Southwest High School football team in 1984 and 1985.

 He was named to his high school all-conference first team in 1984–85 and named the inaugural Mr Hockey in 1985 as Minnesota's top senior high school hockey player.

 He competed in 1985 U.S. National Sports Festival in Baton Rouge, La. and played on first U.S. team to win a medal at World Junior Championships when he won bronze medal in 1986.
 He also competed in 1986 U.S. National Sports Festival in Houston.

 In college, he tied for the University of Minnesota (WCHA) scoring title with 49 points and was All-WCHA First Team in 1988–89.
 He left the University of Minnesota after his junior year to pursue pro hockey career with the Montreal Canadiens.
-He was on Montreal team that joined Minnesota to compete in the 1990 NHL Friendship Tour in Soviet Union.
+He was on the Montreal team that joined Minnesota to compete in the 1990 NHL Friendship Tour in Soviet Union.

 During the 1994–95 NHL lockout, he played in Italy.

 Chorske retired from hockey in 2002 and returned to University of Minnesota to complete his undergraduate degree.
 He was later hired as an analyst for Fox Sports North for the NHL Minnesota Wild and University of Minnesota Gopher's Hockey broadcasts in October 2010 until 2020.
 He also makes regular appearances on Twin Cities sports radio programs and the Minnesota State High School hockey tournament broadcasts.